 You do not need a referral to come to counseling.

-Please contact our counselor, Daniel Sulfridge, to schedule an appointment.
-Daniel can be contacted at email@example.com or by calling 606-546-1684.
-All information will be kept Confidential and is free to all students.
+Please contact our counseling center at 606-546-1684 for appointments or information.
+All information will be kept confidential.
+Services are free to all students.

 The Center for Counseling is dedicated to providing quality psychological services to students of Union College.
 It is the intention of the Center to protect your confidential information as required by law and in keeping with your rights.
 Our standards are informed by Kentucky law.